Renji-XD/texthooker-ui/README.md

 -   Deleting data by clicking on the "Reset Lines" / "Reset Data" / "Reset All" icon
 -   Overwritten data by an import
+-	Removed lines by the "Max Lines" setting

 ### Can I move the data to another device / browser?